Rocket-CDS/RocketDirectoryAPI/Documentation/MenuManipulator.md

 # Menu Manipulator

+Categoeries can be injected into the webiste menu to give a seemless navigation from the website to the directory categories.

 *(See RocketTools Page Localization installation instructions)*

 Add the Node Manipulatore assembly and namespace to the RocketTools Page Localization settings.